saurabhsood91/eventbrite-popular/README.md

 * HTML5 geolocation support.
 Can filter the location from 10, 20, 30 miles
 * Pagination support
 * Shows the events in the coming weekend with the label 'Coming Weekend'
+* Storing OAuth token in HTML5 local storage, in order to avoid repeatedly acquiring the token

 ### Installation: